slutske22/leaflet-arrowheads/README.md

       <td> proportionalToTotal </td>
       <td> Boolean </td>
       <td> false </td>
       <td> Only relevant when <code>size</code> is given as a percent.
 Useful when <code>frequency</code> is set to <code>'endonly'</code>.
-Will render the vectorhat(s) with a size proportional to the entire length of the multi-segmented polyline, rather than proportional to the average length of all the segments.</td>
+Will render the arrowhead(s) with a size proportional to the entire length of the multi-segmented polyline, rather than proportional to the average length of all the segments.</td>
    </tr>

 </table>